redhat-developer/vscode-openshift-tools/README.md

 <div><img src="https://raw.githubusercontent.com/redhat-developer/vscode-openshift-tools/main/images/context/url-node-open.png" width="15" height="15" /><span style="margin: 20px">Open URL</span></div>

 ## Extension Configuration Settings
-   * `OpenShift Connector: Show Channel On Output` - Show OpenShift Connector output channel when new text added to output stream
+   * `OpenShift Toolkit: Show Channel On Output` - Show OpenShift Toolkit output channel when new text added to output stream
-   * `OpenShift Connector: Output verbosity level` - Output verbosity level (value between 0 and 9) for OpenShift Create, Push and Watch commands in output channel and terminal view
+   * `OpenShift Toolkit: Output verbosity level` - Output verbosity level (value between 0 and 9) for OpenShift Create, Push and Watch commands in output channel and terminal view
-   * `OpenShift Connector: Search CLI tools in PATH locations before using included binaries` - Force extension to search for `oc` and `odo` CLI tools in PATH locations before using bundled binaries
+   * `OpenShift Toolkit: Search CLI tools in PATH locations before using included binaries` - Force extension to search for `oc` and `odo` CLI tools in PATH locations before using bundled binaries
-   * `OpenShift Connector: Use Webview based editors to show 'Show Log', 'Follow Log' and 'Describe' commands output` - Use Webview based editors instead of Terminal view to show or follow logs
+   * `OpenShift Toolkit: Use Webview based editors to show 'Show Log', 'Follow Log' and 'Describe' commands output` - Use Webview based editors instead of Terminal view to show or follow logs
-   * `OpenShift Connector: CRC Executable Location` - Provide the path where OpenShift Local is installed.
+   * `OpenShift Toolkit: CRC Executable Location` - Provide the path where OpenShift Local is installed.
-   * `OpenShift Connector: CRC Pull Secret Path` - Provide the path where the pull secret file is present.
+   * `OpenShift Toolkit: CRC Pull Secret Path` - Provide the path where the pull secret file is present.
-   * `OpenShift Connector: CRC Cpu Cores` - Number of CPU cores to allocate to the OpenShift cluster as selected during the first run.
+   * `OpenShift Toolkit: CRC Cpu Cores` - Number of CPU cores to allocate to the OpenShift cluster as selected during the first run.
-   * `OpenShift Connector: CRC Memory Allocation` - MiB of memory to allocate to the OpenShift cluster as selected during the first run.
+   * `OpenShift Toolkit: CRC Memory Allocation` - MiB of memory to allocate to the OpenShift cluster as selected during the first run.

 ## OpenShift Resources

 This Extension uses Kubernetes Extension API to show OpenShift specific resources like Projects, Routes, Deployment Configs, Image Streams, Templates and others in Kubernetes Clusters View.

-OpenShift Connector extension provides ```Use Project``` command to switch between OpenShift Projects.
+OpenShift Toolkit extension provides ```Use Project``` command to switch between OpenShift Projects.
 It is available for Project items in Kubernetes Clusters View.

 ![ useproject ](https://raw.githubusercontent.com/redhat-developer/vscode-openshift-tools/main/images/use-project.png)